 In this section we highlight the characteristics of KECCAK when implemented in hardware.
 It is possible to design different architectures of KECCAK.
-We will start describing the highspeed core design depicted in Figure 7.1.
+We will start describing the high-speed core design depicted in Figure 7.1.
 This is based on the plain instantiation of the combinational logic for computing one round, and use it iteratively.
+A second approach is a low area coprocessor described in section 7.4.3.
 One of the benefits of the proposed algorithm is that, unless intentionally forced, a general architecture can easily support the four digest lengths, and contrary to the HMAC case, no additionally circuitry is needed for supporting MAC or other functionality as KDF, MGF and similar.
+Our first VHDL implementations have been tested on different FPGAs by J. Strömbergson [62], highlighting some possible improvements and problems with the tools available from FPGA vendors.
+We have improved the VHDL code for solving the problems, and this has resulted in better results in ASIC as well.